Guyao146/Life-Dashboard/README.md

 <p align="center">

-Made with ❤️ by Sakura
+Made with ❤️ by Sakura Gu

 </p>